dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 ## Power Management

 The MAX5864 appears to come up in "Tx" or "Rcvr" mode -- I have observed that the part will pass DA bus data to ID/QD without any SPI configuration.
 If we're worried about USB power and minimizing current consumption, it might be good to have this device on a power regulator with an ENABLE pin, or have a FET power switch.

+## Miscellaneous

+Any reason P28 (SD) pin 12 isn't grounded or doing something useful?
+Same goes for P25 (LPC_ISP) pin 3 -- maybe make it VCC, the signaling voltage for the ISP interface?
+The SPIFI connector could also use a reference voltage (GND?).